Waale/MetacriticAPI/README.md

 # MetacriticAPI
-API for the Metacritic website
+Java API for the Metacritic website